honklin/Engineering4_Notebook/README.md

 ### Reflection

 I had some trouble getting my servo to turn even though my code was correct and I couldn't find any problems with my wiring.
 Then, I realized that I had accidentally wired my servo to ground through a resistor so the servo wasn't rotating.
+There was also a weird red triangle that popped up on VS code when I deleted lines, but it doesn't actually mean anything.

 &nbsp;